Overview

 Some issues create serious barriers, while others may only affect certain users or situations.

-Fixing one issue (like adding a Heading) can reveal additional issues that were previously hidden.
+Fixing one issue (like adding a heading) can reveal additional issues that were previously hidden.

 It catches some color contrast problems, but not all.
 It’s important to visually review your content.